cdmx-in/wappler_ac_ag_grid/README.md

 Enter the names of filters you want to hide separated by commas.
 The specified filters will be hidden from the view.

 **Hide Sort Filters**
-Enter the names of sort filters you want to hide separated by commas.
+Enter the names of the sort filters you want to hide separated by commas.
 The specified sort filters will be hidden from the view.

+---

+# Amount Fields
+The amount fields configuration consists of the following parameters:

+- **Amount Fields** (Type: checkbox, Default: false)
+  - Enable or disable the comma-separation for amount fields.

+- **Amount Fields** (Type: textbox, Default: null)
+  - Define the fields where the comma-separation and float parsing need to be applied.
+---

+# Compact View
+The compact view configuration consists of the following parameters:

+- **Compact View** (Type: checkbox, Default: false)
+  - Enable or disable the compact view for the grid.

+- **Grid Size** (Type: number, Default: 3)
+  - Specify the grid size for the compact view.
+This determines the number of columns in each row.

+- **Grid Item Height** (Type: number, Default: 20)
+  - Set the height of each item in the compact view.

 ---

 # Configure Actions Column